DONNA THE BUFFALO

 4 pm (est)

 Jeb Puryear and Tara Nevins, founding members of Donna The Buffalo, will stop by Jumpin' on the Bed for a visit this Saturday, January 19.
-Later that evening the entire band will performing at the Jefferson Theater in Charlottesville.
+Later that evening the entire band will perform at the Jefferson Theater in Charlottesville.

 Donna the Buffalo's feel-good, groove-oriented, danceable and often socially conscious music all began over twenty years ago with roots in old time fiddle music that evolved into a soulful electric Americana mix infused with elements of cajun/ zydeco, rock, folk, reggae, and country.
 Donna the Buffalo is known for touring the country remaining fiercely independent as one of the industry’s most diverse roots-music bands and has "earned a reputation as one of the most respected, eclectic and hardest-working acts today," praises Encore.